adubrightkwartengsnr/P5-Sepsis-Prediction-Embedding-Machine-Learning-Model-In-API/README.md

 ## 🛠 Built With <a name="Technologies Used"></a>
-The Telco Churn Classification Project was done following the CRISP-DM process.
+The P5-Sepsis-Prediction Project was done following the CRISP-DM process.
 It also involved a variety of technologies, programming languages, and libraries to process, analyze, and visualize the data.
 The following tools were utilized:
-4. _Python_: Python programming language was the backbone of the project, used for data processing, analysis, and visualization tasks.
+1. _Python_: Python programming language was the backbone of the project, used for data processing, analysis, and visualization tasks.

-5. _Pandas_ and NumPy: Pandas and NumPy libraries were essential for data manipulation and numerical computations.
+2. _Pandas_ and NumPy: Pandas and NumPy libraries were essential for data manipulation and numerical computations.

-6. _Matplotlib and Seaborn_: Matplotlib and Seaborn were employed for data visualization, creating insightful charts and graphs to represent the findings.
+3. _Matplotlib and Seaborn_: Matplotlib and Seaborn were employed for data visualization, creating insightful charts and graphs to represent the findings.

-7. _Visual Studio Code and Jupyter Notebooks_: Jupyter Notebooks within the Visual Studio IDE provided an interactive environment for running code, visualizing data, and documenting the analysis process.
+4. _Visual Studio Code and Jupyter Notebooks_: Jupyter Notebooks within the Visual Studio IDE provided an interactive environment for running code, visualizing data, and documenting the analysis process.

-8. _Scikit-learn_: Scikit-learn's library SimpleImputer was utilized for imputing null values in the amount column.
+5. _Scikit-learn_: Scikit-learn's library SimpleImputer was utilized for imputing null values in the amount column.

-9. _Streamlit_: Streamlit is an open-source Python framework for data scientists and AI/ML engineers to deliver interactive data apps – in only a few lines of code.
+6. _Streamlit_: Streamlit is an open-source Python framework for data scientists and AI/ML engineers to deliver interactive data apps – in only a few lines of code.

-10. _FastAPI_: is a web framework first released in 2018 for building HTTP-based service APIs in Python.
+7. _FastAPI_: is a web framework first released in 2018 for building HTTP-based service APIs in Python.
 It is used for building APIs with Python 3.8+ based on standard Python-type hints.
 FastAPI is based on Pydantic and uses type hints to validate, serialize and deserialize data.

-11. _Docker_: Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
+8. _Docker_: Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
 The service has both free and premium tiers.
 The software that hosts the containers is called Docker Engine.

-12. _Optuna_: Optuna is an automatic hyperparameter optimization software framework, particularly designed for machine learning.
+9. _Optuna_: Optuna is an automatic hyperparameter optimization software framework, particularly designed for machine learning.

-12. _GitHub_: GitHub served as the version control system for the project, enabling collaboration and tracking changes in the codebase.
+10. _GitHub_: GitHub served as the version control system for the project, enabling collaboration and tracking changes in the codebase.
     These technologies played a crucial role in the successful implementation of the project, providing the necessary tools to analyze and derive insights from the Indian Startup Ecosystem funding datasets.

 <details>